Khoroshkin-Tolstoy approach for quantum superalgebras: Abstract

 \section{Abstract}

-The central object of the quantum algebraic approach to the study of quantum integrable models is the universal $R$-matrix, which is an element of a completed tensor product of two copies of quantum algebra.
+The central object of the quantum algebraic approach to the study of quantum integrable models is the universal $R$-matrix, which is an element of the completed tensor product of two copies of a quantum algebra.
 Various integrability objects are constructed by choosing representations for the factors of this tensor product.
 There are two approaches to constructing explicit expressions for the universal $R$-matrix.
-One is based on the quantum double construction, and the other is based on the concept of the $q$-commutator.
+One is based on the use of Lusztig automorphisms, and the other is based on the concepts of normal ordering and $q$-commutator.
 In the case of a quantum superalgebra, we cannot use the first approach, since we do not know an explicit expression for the Lusztig automorphisms.
-One can use the second approach, but it requires some modifications related to the presence of isotropic roots.
-In this article, we provide the necessary modification of the method and use it to find an $R$-operator for quantum integrable systems related to the quantum superalgebra $\uqlslmn$.
+The second approach can be used, although it requires some modifications.
+In this article, we present the necessary modification of the method and use it to find an $R$-operator for a quantum integrable system related to the quantum superalgebra $\uqlslmn$.